GenTang/Yada/README.md

 Yada is deliberately narrow: one agent loop, separate planning and execution boundaries, one append-only conversation, five tools, version-checked patches, and a verification gate.
 The runtime has no third-party Python dependencies.
-Development and tests use pytest.
+Development checks use Ruff and pytest.

 > Alpha status: the offline agent loop is tested, but no comparative benchmark
 > result is claimed yet.